The Ultimate Guide to 2021 Music Festivals

 When: September 17-19

 What to know: If you're searching for the punk as hell music festival, get yourself to Riot Fest.
 Mosh pits are no strangers here: The Chicago festival always touts a lineup of iconic and buzz-worthy artists primarily in indie rock, emo, punk, and hardcore.
 Emo legends My Chemical Romance were supposed to swing by Riot Fest to headline the show on a long-awaited reunion tour that was meant to happen in 2020—but that was unfortunately rescheduled for 2022.
-The fest intends to put together a very metal show regardless, though, and has already started outlining COVID-19 protocols, such as increased sanitation throughout the grounds and full compliance with whatever the state's mask and testing standards are come September.
+The fest intends to put together a very metal show regardless, though, and was one of the first to outline its COVID-19 safety priorities with increased sanitation throughout the grounds.
+Those protocols adhere to the city of Chicago's requirements, which means vaccination or proof of a negative test are needed to enter.

-Headliners: Pixies, Run the Jewels, The Smashing Pumpkins, and TBA
+Headliners: Nine Inch Nails, Pixies, Run the Jewels, and The Smashing Pumpkins

 Where: Boise, ID